Works

 M.F.A., Tokyo University of the Arts, Department of Inter-Media Art, 2008.

-Her works are included in many collections, including those of the Museum of Modern Art in New York, the Art Gallery of South Australia, the National Museum of Modern Art in Kyoto, the 21st Century Museum of Contemporary Art in Kanazawa, and the Kitakyushu Municipal Museum of Art.
+Her works are in the collections of MoMA, AGSA (the Art Gallery of South Australia), Castello di Rivoli Museo d’Arte Contemporanea, the National Museum of Modern Art in Kyoto, the 21st Century Museum of Contemporary Art in Kanazawa, and the Kitakyushu Municipal Museum of Art etc.

 News